axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip2-parser/referring-to-parts-of-the-message-as-a-macro/_index.md

     The resulting dump file will contain the keys that you can use.

 For a more complete list of keys, you can also check the [GeoIP2 City and Country CSV Databases](https://dev.maxmind.com/geoip/geoip2/geoip2-city-country-csv-databases/).
-However, note that the {{% productparam "abbrev" %}} application works with the `mmdb` (GeoIP2) format of these databases.
+However, note that the {{% param "product.abbrev" %}} application works with the `mmdb` (GeoIP2) format of these databases.
 Other formats, like `csv` are not supported.